sauraen/seq64/README.txt

 Tips/How To:

+*Please read the wiki! https://github.com/sauraen/seq64/wiki or click on the Wiki tab above!*

 I recommend running seq64 from a terminal, lots of useful information is printed!
 If you're on Windows, the program opens itself in a terminal, so don't